AOP proxies support classes implementing an interface declaring a __construct() signature

 The question is what consequences it would have if the constructor of the target class actually is called after all inject methods.

-#4 Updated by Karsten Dambekalns about 10 years ago
+Updated by Karsten Dambekalns over 12 years ago

 - Status changed from Resolved to Accepted